pabloh3/bifm_wp_plugin/readme.txt

 == Installation ==

-1. Install the plugin through the WordPress plugins screen directly, or download a zip from www.builditforme.ai
+1. Install the plugin through the WordPress plugins screen directly, or upload the plugin files to the `/wp-content/plugins/bifm-widget-manager` directory.
 2. Activate the plugin through the 'Plugins' screen in WordPress.
 3. Navigate to the 'Build It For Me' menu in your dashboard to chat with Billy.
 4. If you want to use the blog creator, configure your blog creator on the "Writer Settings".
 If you're not an admin, you'll need an "app password" to configure the writer.